k0sproject/k0smotron/docs/capi-remote.md

 … # other objects omitted for brevity
 ```

-When CAPI controller creates a `RemoteMachine` from template object for the `K0sControlPlane`, k0smotron will pick one of the `PooledRemoteMachine` objects and use it's values for the `RemoteMachine` object.
+When the CAPI controller creates a `RemoteMachine` from a template for the `K0sControlPlane`, k0smotron picks one of the `PooledRemoteMachine` objects and uses its values for the `RemoteMachine`.

 ### Using Sudo for Commands